Masters of the stone: The stonecutters' workshops and the rise of the late antique epigraphical cultures (third-fifth century AD)

 Proposed Approach

-The PI argues that a significant leap in our understanding is attainable through the building of a highly regionalized network/stemma of workshops.
-This will identify workshops of origin for all the inscriptions from the 3rd-5th c.
+The PI argues that a significant leap in our understanding is attainable through the building of a highly regionalized network/stemma of workshops, which will identify workshops of origin for all the inscriptions from the 3rd-5th c.
+This will be achieved by applying the methodologies of workshop studies developed for other craftsmanships and periods, particularly for:

 Anticipated Outcomes